 Think of your Articles of Incorporation as your nonprofit's DNA.
 The required provisions, (the purpose and dissolution clauses) aren't decorative legal phrases.
 They're the genetic code that tells the IRS exactly what kind of organism your organization is.
-If the code is wrong or incomplete, the IRS assumes you're some other species: a business pretending to be a charity.
+If the code is wrong or incomplete, the IRS assumes you're some other species: a business pretending to be a 501c3 charity.

 The IRS isn't impressed by heartfelt intentions or fancy wording in your nonprofit bylaws.
 It reads your Articles like a contract.
 The "required provisions" are your signature promises to the public: that your income won't be pocketed by insiders, your activities will stay within your charitable purpose, and your remaining assets won't end up in private hands when the lights go out.
-Every word of that language matters because it defines your organization's legal DNA under Section 501c3 501(c)(3).
+Every word of that language matters because it defines your organization's legal DNA under Section 501(c)(3).

 The IRS Required Language: Purpose Limits

-Your organizing document (the Articles of Incorporation) has to make one thing crystal clear: your nonprofit exists only for purposes allowed under Section 501c3 501(c)(3).
+Your organizing document (the Articles of Incorporation) has to make one thing crystal clear: your nonprofit exists only for purposes allowed under Section 501(c)(3).
 No side hustles, no "maybe someday" ventures, no business activities dressed up as charity.
 The IRS expects your Articles to lock your exempt purpose NOT your mission statement inside that legal box.
-If your stated purposes match what's listed in Section 501c3 501(c)(3), you're good.
+If your stated purposes match what's listed in Section 501(c)(3), you're good.
 If they wander off into "any lawful activity" territory, you just disqualified yourself.

 And when it comes to your organization's property, the rule is just as strict.
 Everything you own is permanently tied to your charitable purpose.
-If you dissolve, every dollar, asset, or paperclip must go to another 501c3 501(c)(3) organization, the government, or for public use.
+If you dissolve, every dollar, asset, or paperclip must go to another 501c3 organization, the government, or for public use.
 Nothing goes into private pockets, not even by "accident."
 That's how the IRS knows you're serious about public benefit, not personal profit.

 Proving Permanent Dedication of Assets

 To prove your organization's assets are permanently dedicated to a charitable purpose, your Articles of Incorporation need a clause stating exactly what happens if the organization shuts down.
-The IRS wants written proof that every remaining asset will go to another 501c3 501(c)(3) or to the government for public use.
+The IRS wants written proof that every remaining asset will go to another 501c3 or to the government for public use.
 Technically, some state laws cover this by default, but relying on that just slows things down.
 If you spell it out in your Articles, the IRS can approve your application faster and with fewer questions.

+Not including the Purpose clause and Dissolution clause on your Articles of Incorporation will be the single most common reason that your form 1023 application will be rejected by the IRS.
 If you're starting a Private Foundation, you have to include additional provisions specific to these types of entities which you can find on How to Start a Private Foundation page.

 When to Amend and When to Restate Your Articles